BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/more_about_functions.md

 4
 5
 ```
-In the above code we created a recursive function.
-Firstly, it checks if the given argument is not 6 then it adds 1 in to it and again call the function.
+In the above code, we created a recursive function.
+Firstly, it checks if the given argument is not 6 then it adds 1 to it and again calls the function.
 It repeats the process again and again until the `n` is equal to 6.

 ### example:
 You can use recursion for lots of stuff.
-To give you an example I made a recursive function which iterates through an array and print its elements
+To give you an example I made a recursive function that iterates through an array and prints its elements
 ```lua
 local tbl = {"eden","blueberry","roblox","lua","kebabs"}
 local function iterator(tb,cur_ind)